What is the average size of an Arca grant?

 No, the Arca Foundation has a small staff that is unable to respond to letters of inquiry.

 What is the proposal deadline?

-The Arca Foundation is not accepting unsolicited grant applications for the remainder of 2021.
+The Arca Foundation is not accepting unsolicited grant applications.

 What elements should be included in my proposal?

 Please see this page for the most up to date information on what to include in your proposal.

 Should I contact Arca regarding the status of my proposal?